benmayersohn/slotenium/README.md

 ### Average RTP

 One can calculate an approximate average RTP for each game.
 Recall that for Siberian Storm, this was about 96%.
 I obtained 96.64% (see `analysis.py`) - which is pretty close to the expected value!
 Below we can see how the average RTP evolves with the number of winnings.
-The y-axis represents the return as a multiple of the wager.

 ![Evolution of RTP](./assets/rtp_evol.png)

 ### Volatility

 Two games with the same average RTP can have very different probability distributions.
-Low volatility games tend to produce wins more frequently, but the average return per win tends to be smaller.
-To capture these differences, the average RTP can be decoupled into two measures: the **average RTP per win** (RTPW); and the probability of winning.
-The product of these gives the average RTP.
-Low volatility games shift more weight onto the probability of winning, while high volatility games shift more weight onto the average RTPW.
+One way to capture these differences is to break down the average RTP into a product of two measures: the **average RTP conditioned on winning** (RTPW); and the probability of winning.
+Low volatility games shift more weight onto the probability of winning, while high volatility games shift more weight onto the RTPW.

 For Siberian Storm, the average RTPW is about **2.66 times the wager**.
-You arrive at this measure by dividing the average RTP (0.9664) by the probability of winning (0.364).
-This is a medium-low volatility game, just like 20-line Cleopatra.
+We arrive at this measure by dividing the average RTP as a fraction (0.9664) by the probability of winning (0.364).
+This is a medium volatility game, which is also true of 20-line Cleopatra.
 Compare this to 1-line Cleopatra, which has an RTP of 95.02% but only an [11.3% chance of a hit](https://casino.guru/cleopatra-slot-math).
-This corresponds to an RTPW of 8.4!
+This corresponds to an RTPW of **8.4 times the wager** - a highly volatile game!

+The RTPW is a useful measure but it is incomplete, as it does not describe the entire shape of the probability distribution.
+Another measure of volatility (and the more common one) is the **variance** of the return, or the average squared deviation of the observations from the mean.
+If we take the square root of the variance and divide it by the mean RTP, we get the **coefficient of variation** (CV), which is (in my opinion) the most useful measure of volatility.

+If we run `analysis.py`, we see that Siberian Storm has a CV of about 6.12.
+Using the probability distribution from Casino Guru, I get a CV for 20-line Cleopatra of about 5.58 - similar to that of Siberian Storm.
+1-line Cleopatra has a much higher CV of 14.64.